The “Astro‑Clock” of Milton of Finavon

 The central transom contains a hand‑moulded Chi‑Rho, formed from thin laminated timber and composition putty.
 It acts as a gnomon, casting a shadow at the moment of alignment.
 Whether this was a piece of sacred geometry, a quiet nod to Presbytarian early Christian belief, or simply the interest of a scientifically minded laird, we cannot say for certain — but the intention is unmistakable.

 This discovery tells us something important about the house and the man who built it.
-Milton pf Finavon was not a farmhouse.
-It was a place of curiosity, precision, and quiet ambition — a home designed by someone who understood both architecture and the movement of the heavens.
+Milton of Finavon was to be a place of curiosity, precision, and quiet ambition — a home designed by someone who understood both architecture and the movement of the heavens.